Kousa buy Pregabalin online CLIENT CASES

 Case 4: Repurposed Diamonds

-My client had three diamonds, a pear shape, a marquise shape and a round diamond from her mother that were sitting in the back of her dresser drawer for ten years since her mother had passed away.
-We created a line pendant from the diamonds and strung it from a diamond cut cable chain, which complimented the pendant by adding a bit of sparkle around the neck.
-I recently checked her LinkedIn page to see her new head shot, and there was the pendant around her neck, a new life for diamonds honoring the memory of her mother.
+My client’s three diamonds from her mother, a pear shape, a marquise shape and a round diamond, were sitting in the back of her dresser drawer for ten years after her mother had passed away.
+We created a line pendant from the diamonds and strung it from a diamond cut cable chain, which added a bit of sparkle.
+I recently checked her LinkedIn page to see her new head shot.
+The new pendant was around her neck, honoring the memory of her mother.